 Department of Philosophy at Hope, co-directs the Initium program for new Hope faculty

 and serves as a Faculty Fellow in the Center for Ministry Studies.
 He is also the

 assistant director of the Saint Benedict Forum, a Catholic organization serving Hope

 Jack writes and teaches in the areas of philosophy of religion, Catholic thought, applied ethics and the thought of Søren Kierkegaard.
-His new book, What Does It Mean to Be Catholic?, will be published by Eerdmans in July.
+His new book, Civil Dialogue on Abortion (co-authored with Bertha Alvarez Manninen), will be published by Routledge in March 2018.
+His book What Does It Mean to Be Catholic?
+(Eerdmans) was published in 2015.
 Many of his publications and presentations have been made possible by collaborative research with Hope students.

 AREAS OF EXPERTISE

 Jack specializes in the philosophy of religion, especially issues of Protestant-Catholic dialogue, interfaith dialogue and the thought of Søren Kierkegaard.
-He also has scholarly interests in sexual and reproductive ethics (especially the abortion debate) and the philosophy of race (especially issues of transracial adoption).
+He also has scholarly interests in sexual and reproductive ethics (especially the abortion debate) and the philosophy of race.

 - What Does It Mean to Be Catholic?, Eerdmans, 2015